Requests for Proposals

 Criteria

-Nonprofit organizations in the United States and elsewhere are encouraged to submit proposals, using the Foundation’s online submission portal on this page.
-Applicants should meet the following criteria:
+Generally, nonprofit organizations in the United States and elsewhere are eligible to submit proposals, using the Foundation’s online submission portal.
+Applicants should meet the following criteria (criteria may vary slightly for specific RFPs):

 Must be a non-profit organization with a 501(c)3 status.